Linuxfabrik/monitoring-plugins/check-plugins/qts-temperatures/README.rst

 Overview
 --------

-Returns system and CPU temperatures.
+Checks system and CPU temperatures.
 All temperatures are expressed in celsius.
+Temperature thresholds are determined automatically.

+Hints and Recommendations:

+* Tested on `QuTScloud <https://www.qnap.com/en-us/download?model=qutscloud&category=firmware>`_ v5.1.
+* The user used for monitoring must be a member of the "administrators" group.
+It is not sufficient to be a member of the "everyone" group.

 Fact Sheet